hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 ---
 ## Kokkos

 In recent times, the HPC industry has witnessed a dramatic architectural revolution.
-Modern HPC architecture not only includes the conventional multi-core CPUs, but also manycore systems like Xeon Phis or NVIDEA GPUs, and we don't know yet where this revolution will end up!
+Modern HPC architecture not only includes the conventional multi-core CPUs, but also many-core systems (like Intel Xeon Phis or NVIDIA GPUs), and we don't know yet where this revolution will end up!
 With the availability of so many cores for computing, one would naturally expect a 'scalable' speedup in performance.
 However, this scalability does not come free-of-cost, this may require several man-years to modify an existing code to make it compatible for new hardware architectures.

 Why do we need to modify a code for new architectures?
-This is because these different hardwares were designed keeping in mind different philosophies of parallelization and these philosophies keep updating at more finer levels to enhance the performance.
-Some of the architectures prefer data-parallelization, while some of them work better for task-level parallelization.
-So to access the finer levels of parallelization offered by modern day architectures, we often need to use parallelizing approaches other than the old classic MPI-based approach.
-For example, on a shared memory platform one can use OpenMP, or, on a mixed CPU+GPU platform, one can use CUDA or OpenACC to parallelize their codes.
-The major issue with all these approaches is the performance portability which arises due to complex and varying memory access pattern across devices.
-So, the question arises:
-Is there any way to ease this difficulty?
+This is because these different hardware were designed keeping in mind different/innovative philosophies of parallelization and these philosophies continue to develop to enhance performance.
+We often need to use novel parallelization approaches other than the classic MPI-based approach.
+For example, on a shared memory platform one can use OpenMP (not so new), or, on a mixed CPU+GPU platform, one can use CUDA or OpenACC to parallelize their codes.
+The major issue with all these approaches is the performance portability which arises due to differences in hardware, and software implementations for hardware (writing CUDA code for NVIDIA GPUs won't help you with Intel Xeon Phi).
+So, the question arises: Is there any way to ease this difficulty?

-Kokkos is probably an answer to this portability issue.
-The primary objective of Kokkos is to maximize the amount of user code that can be compiled for various devices but obtaing comparable performance if the code was written in a  native language specific to that particular device.
+Kokkos strives to be an answer to this portability issue.
+The primary objective of Kokkos is to maximize the amount of user code that can be compiled for various devices but obtaining comparable performance if the code was written in a  native language specific to that particular device.
 How does Kokkos achieve this goal?

-1. It maps a C++ kernel to different backend languages like Cuda, OpenMP, Pthreads.
+1. It maps a C++ kernel to different backend languages like CUDA, OpenMP, Pthreads.
 2. It also provides data abstractions to adjust (at compile time) the memory layout of data structures like 2D and 3D arrays to optimize performance on different hardware.

 > ## Kokkos: A developing library
 >
 > Why should we bother to learn about using Kokkos?
 > > ## Solution
-> > (Fix Me!
-"The primary reason for Kokkos being developed is that it allows you to write a *single* pair style in C++ where and without (much) understanding of GPU programming, that will then work on both GPUs (or Xeon Phi) and CPUs with or without multi-threading.
-It cannot fully reach the performance of USER-INTEL or the GPU package on CPUs and GPUs, but adding new code to those for a pair style, for which something similar already exists, is *significantly* less effort with Kokkos and requires significantly less programming expertise in vectorization and directive based SIMD programming or CPU computing.
-Also support for a new kind of computing hardware will primarily need additional code in the Kokkos library and just a little bit of programming setup/management in LAMMPS."
+> > The primary reason for Kokkos being developed is that it allows you to write a
+> > *single* pair style in C++ without (much) understanding of GPU programming, that
+> > will then work on both GPUs (or Xeon Phi) and CPUs with or without multi-threading.
+> > It cannot (currently) fully reach the performance of USER-INTEL or the GPU package
+> > on *particular* CPUs and GPUs, but adding new code to those for a pair style, for
+> > which something similar already exists, is *significantly* less effort with Kokkos
+> > and requires significantly less programming expertise in vectorization and directive
+> > based SIMD programming or CPU computing.
+Also support for a new kind of computing
+> > hardware will primarily need additional code in the Kokkos library and just a
+> > little bit of programming setup/management in LAMMPS."
 > {: .solution}
 {: .discussion}